-- To elect nine directors to the Board of Directors of CommScope, each for a term ending at the 2024 Annual Meeting of Stockholders or until his or her successor is elected and qualified to serve; - · To approve, on a non-binding advisory basis, the compensation of our named executive officers (NEOs), as described in this Proxy Statement; - To approve additional shares under our 2019 Long-Term Incentive Plan; - · To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for 2023; and - To transact any other business that may properly come before the Annual Meeting.
+- To elect eight directors to the Board of Directors, each for a term ending at the 2025 Annual Meeting of Stockholders or until his or her successor is elected and qualified to serve; - To approve, on a non-binding advisory basis, the compensation of our named executive officers (NEOs), as described in this Proxy Statement; - To approve additional shares under our 2019 Long-Term Incentive Plan; - To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for 2024; and - · To transact any other business that may properly come before the Annual Meeting.

-Proxy Statement and Annual Report: A Notice of Internet Availability of Proxy Materials (Notice) or this Proxy Statement are first being mailed on or about March 28, 2023.
-Our 2022 Annual Report to Stockholders accompanies but is not part of these proxy materials.
+Proxy Statement and Annual Report: A Notice of Internet Availability of Proxy Materials (Notice) or this Proxy Statement are first being mailed on or about March 26, 2024.
+Our 2023 Annual Report to Stockholders (the 2023 Annual Report) accompanies but is not part of these proxy materials.

-BY ORDER OF THE BOARD OF DIRECTORS,
+BY ORDER OF THE BOARD OF DIRECTORS, Sincerely,

-Sincerely,